-Psychiatric illnesses represent one of the most important segment for drug development in last several decades1.
+Psychiatric illnesses represent one of the most important segments for drug development in the last several decades1.
 They are among the leading causes of ill-health and disability worldwide with about 450 million people currently suffering2.
 One in 5 adults experiences a mental health condition every year3.

 Drug Development in Psychiatry

-No wonder, leading pharmaceutical companies have engaged themselves in research, development, manufacturing and marketing of psychiatry-related medications.
-These include Roche, Pfizer, Forest and Lilly, besides plethora of generic companies in the market that are actively bringing generic versions of medicines for CNS disorders.
+No wonder, leading pharmaceutical companies have engaged themselves in research, development, manufacturing, and marketing of psychiatry-related medications.
+These include Roche, Pfizer, Forest, and Lilly, besides the plethora of generic companies in the market that are actively bringing generic versions of medicines for CNS disorders.

 - Psychiatric medicines have been growth superstars for more than a decade, generating billions for their makers4.
 As per the IMS data, mental health prescriptions were the second highest from 2010-2014 in USA5.
 [Recent news about IMS’ entry into clinical research]

 - Psychiatry remains one of the most active therapeutic segments for research with all major CROs engaging in clinical trials on psychiatry related medicines.
 [Read about recent changes in CROs dynamics].

 - In June 2017, clinicaltrials.gov reports about 5000 active clinical trials being conducted worldwide in this sector6.
 Thousands of sites and investigators worldwide are involved in the recruitment, treatment and follow up of patients in these clinical trials.

 Talking about psychiatry clinical trials, one can hardly ignore the importance of ratings and scales in this sector.
 Being a field associated with human behavioral aspects, clinical investigators have to follow standardized tools for assessments of patients.